Upon completion of Basic life support and cardiopulmonary resuscitation (BLS & CPR) you will learn these major questions:

 One Rescuer Cycle: 30 Compression 02 Breaths

 10.3 CPR Chest Compression’s for Children and Infants

 Cardiac arrest in infants is rarely caused by heart problems.
-Usually the cause is too little oxygen (hypoxia) due to injuries, suffocation, smoke inhalation, etc. For this reason, you should resuscitate an infant for two minute before activating the EMS system (if you are alone).
+Usually, the cause is too little oxygen (hypoxia) due to injuries, suffocation, smoke inhalation, etc. For this reason, you should resuscitate an infant for two minutes before activating the EMS system (if you are alone).